-Whiplash is a term that refers to a very common injury that arises out of car accidents.
-Whiplash is a colloquial word that refers to a variety soft tissue injuries to the neck and back resulting from the rapid back-and-forth motion of the neck during a collision.
-Whiplash is also not a legal or medical term.
+Whiplash is a term that refers to a very common injury that arises out of car crashes.
+Whiplash refers to a variety of soft tissue injuries.
+These injuries are the result of the rapid back-and-forth motion of the neck during a crash.
+Whiplash is not a legal or medical term.

-Soft tissue injuries may not present the most serious symptoms in the immediate aftermath of a car accident and, unlike a broken bone or a gash, there is often little evidence that an injury has occurred.
+Soft tissue injuries may not present the most serious symptoms in the immediate aftermath of a car accident.
+Unlike a broken bone or a gash, there is often little evidence that an injury has occurred.
 This means that insurance adjusters and others may view whiplash claims skeptically.
-However, those injuries we call whiplash can result in painful limitations.
+However, whiplash injuries can result in painful limitations.

 Establishing Your Claim

-- information about the date, time, and location of the accident;
+- Information about the date, time, and location of the accident

-- the identities of the drivers and others involved along with their insurance information;
+- The identities of the drivers and others involved, along with their insurance information

-- the name and badge number of the police officer who came to the scene and prepared a police report about the accident.
+- The name and badge number of the police officer who came to the scene and prepared a police report about the accident

-- the police report relating to the accident;
+- The police report relating to the accident

-- emergency medical services records;
+- Emergency medical services records

-- emergency room treatment records;
+- Emergency room treatment records

-- any other medical documentation.
+- Any other medical documentation

 The Settlement Process

-The car accident whiplash settlement process, involves the following steps:
+The car accident whiplash settlement process involves the following steps:

-- The Notification Letter -- Your claim begins when you send a notification letter indicating that you suffered injuries and intend to seek compensation;
+- The Notification Letter: Your claim begins when you send a notification letter indicating that you suffered injuries and intend to seek compensation

-- Reservation of Rights Letter -- The insurer will send you a letter saying they will review your claim and reserving their right to disagree with any accusations;
+- Reservation of Rights Letter: The insurer will send you a letter saying they will review your claim and reserving their right to disagree with any accusations

 Get Legal Help With the Car Accident Whiplash Settlement Process

-The car accident whiplash settlement process has a number of significant pitfalls that can result in financial losses.
-A competent lawyer can help guide you through the process and ensure that you're fairly compensated for your injuries.
+The car accident whiplash settlement process has many possible pitfalls, any of which may result in financial loss.
+A competent lawyer can help guide you through the process and help you get fairly compensated for your injuries.